lishimeng/owl-messager/README.md

 Contributing
 ------------

-Please check out our [contributing guide](CONTRIBUTING.md) if you're interested in contributing to K3s.
+Please check out our [contributing guide](CONTRIBUTING.md) if you're interested in contributing to owl.